Despite failures, U.S. likely to continue raids to free hostages

 | WASHINGTON/KUWAIT CITY

-WASHINGTON/KUWAIT CITY Despite three failed raids to free U.S. hostages held by militants, the United States will continue to conduct such operations, officials indicated on Sunday, as President Barack Obama grappled with a spate of kidnappings and killings of American citizens.
+WASHINGTON/KUWAIT CITY Despite three failed raids to free U.S. hostages held by militants, the United States will continue to conduct such operations, administration officials indicated, as President Barack Obama grapples with a spate of kidnappings and killings of American citizens.

-The latest setback came in a remote area of Yemen early on Saturday, when al Qaeda militants shot American photo journalist Luke Somers and South African teacher Pierre Korkie during a rescue attempt led by U.S. Special Forces.
+The latest setback came in a remote area of Yemen early on Saturday, when al Qaeda militants shot and fatally wounded American photo journalist Luke Somers and South African teacher Pierre Korkie during a rescue attempt led by U.S. Special Forces.

 Defense Secretary Chuck Hagel defended the operation and the intelligence that spurred it.